ICPRplshelp/UofT-Timetable-Manager/README.md

 The name of this project is to be added.

-Do not mark any changes made to the project after Phase 1 due date.
+Please do not mark any changes made to the project after Phase 1 due date.